allanalderson/Scorpy/README.md

 The watermark filesize should be about 250 x 100 pixels.

 The folder 'scorpy_resources' contains fonts and images that Scorpy needs.
+Regardless of version, this zipped file will always contain all scorpy resources.